- Lymphoma is a group of blood cancers that can develop in your lymphatic system.

-Read more to learn key details about lymphoma subtypes, as well as treatment and prognosis for stage IV lymphoma.
+Read more to learn about different lymphoma subtypes, including the treatment options and long-term outlook for Hodgkin lymphoma and non-Hodgkin lymphoma.

-Lymphoma is not just one disease.
-The term refers to a group of blood cancers that develop in the lymphatic system.
-There are two main types:
+Lymphoma isn’t a single disease.
+The term refers to a group of blood cancers that can develop in your lymphatic system.
+There are two main types of lymphoma:

 - non-Hodgkin lymphoma (NHL)

-Hodgkin and non-Hodgkin lymphoma have similar symptoms.
-Stage IV symptoms depend on the type and extent of the cancer, and may include these indications:
+Stage 4 Hodgkin lymphoma and NHL have similar symptoms.
+Your symptoms will depend on the type of lymphoma you have and the organs affected.
+Your symptoms may include:

 - night sweats